asimwe1/rust_chatapp/site/guide/4-requests.md

 If a `POST /todo` request arrives, the form data will automatically be parsed into the `Task` structure.
 If the data that arrives isn't of the correct Content-Type, the request is forwarded.
 If the data doesn't parse or is simply invalid, a customizable error is returned.
-As before, a forward or failure can be caught by using the `Option` and `Result` types:
+As before, a forward or error can be caught by using the `Option` and `Result` types:

 ```rust